vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 ### Restrict access to Confluent Cloud

-Things to know:

-* Anyone with access to Confluent Cloud web browser (i.e having a login/password) has full access to all the resources (i.e. a SuperUser).
+* Anyone with access to Confluent Cloud UI (i.e having a login/password) has **full access** to all the resources (i.e. it is a superuser).

-* If you want to [restrict access](https://docs.confluent.io/current/cloud/access-management/restrict-access.html#restrict-access-to-ccloud) to a user, a superuser can provide an API key/secret pair.
+* If you want to [restrict access](https://docs.confluent.io/current/cloud/access-management/restrict-access.html#restrict-access-to-ccloud) to a user, do not create him a login/password on Confluent Cloud UI, but instead a superuser can create for him an API key/secret pair:

   * Either by creating API key/secret using UI, in `Cluster settings->API access` ![API key/secret](./images/42.jpg)